GoosefleetEO/allianceauth-buyback-program/README.md

 > :information_source: This setting is aimer more at high sec buyback programs.

+#### Compressable price density modifier
+You can select to ignore price density calculations for items that can be compressed.
+This is helpful when the compressed variants do not have proper buy orders in Jita.
+If you set this to True then the compressable item density will be calculated based on the isk / volume of the compression variant of the sold item.

 #### Price density threshold
 This is the lowest isk/m^3 ratio for items that are accepted to the program without the price density tax.
 Finding your own limits depends on your logistical department.